Skip to Content

 Context

-• This is particularly helpful if you need to manage a large number of nodes in a network and arrange them in a meaningful way on the screen, for instance.
+• This is particularly helpful when you need to manage a large number of nodes in a network and arrange them meaningfully on the screen.

-• You can group nodes into Classes based on any fundamental properties the nodes have or according to any other characteristics derived from expert knowledge or background knowledge of the underlying data.
+• You can group nodes into Classes based on fundamental properties or other characteristics derived from expert knowledge or background knowledge of the underlying data.

 • For instance, you may wish to group nodes into Classes based on: